Official State Gemstone of Arizona

-Probably one of the oldest gemstones known, turquoise is an opaque, blue-to-green mineral.
+Probably one of the oldest gemstones known, turquoise is an opaque, blue-to-green semiprecious stone.
 Only the prized robin's egg blue color is used to make gemstones.
-The majority of the world's finest-quality turquoise comes from western and southwestern United States, the largest producer of turquoise in the world.
+The majority of the world's finest-quality turquoise comes from western and southwestern United States (the largest producer of turquoise in the world).

-Turquoise has been used extensively by both southwestern U.S. Native Americans and by many of the Indian tribes in Mexico since about 200 B.C. to make solid turquoise beads, carvings, and inlaid mosaics.
+Native Americans of the southwestern United States and Mexico have used turquoise extensively since about 200 BCE to make solid turquoise beads, carvings, and inlaid mosaics.
 Nearly all important deposits of turquoise are located near copper deposits in arid desert regions of the world.